Services for persons with disabilities and reduced mobility

 We will assist you right up to taking your seat onboard the airplane.
 Please tell your assistant the best way to lift you or move you.

 When you return from your trip, we will assist you from the aircraft to the terminal and from there to the parking area, bus stops, train station or taxi stand.

 Security control for assisted passengers

-At Helsinki Airport there is a dedicated security control lane for disabled or handicapped people.
-It is marked “Assisted”.
+At Helsinki Airport, there is a dedicated security control lane for people with disabilities and reduced mobility.
+It is marked as “Assisted”.

-Passengers who are in a wheelchair or have other assistive devices are always screened manually.
-The wheelchair control box should be removed and transported in hand baggage so that it will not be lost or damaged during transport.
+Passengers, who are in a wheelchair, or have other assistive devices, are always screened manually.
+The wheelchair control box should be removed and transported in hand luggage, so that it will not be lost or damaged during transport.

 Please be aware that guide dogs are also screened.